tuanta7/kong-demo/README.md

 The core of the ecosystem is the API gateway, a reverse proxy that manages, routes, and configures requests to APIs.

 ### 3.1.
+Kong Manager

+Kong Manager is the graphical user interface (GUI) for Kong Gateway.
+It uses the Admin API under the hood to administer and control Kong Gateway.

+### 3.2.
 Konnect

 Kong Konnect is a unified API platform that manages APIs, LLMs, events, and microservices, consolidating API and connectivity management.
-It is delivered as a SaaS control plane for Kong Gateway and associated services.
+It is delivered as a Software as a Service (SaaS) control plane for Kong Gateway and associated services.

+- It manages an entire API ecosystem across potentially multiple clouds and environments from a single, unified interface.
-- Konnect provides several built-in applications that run on top of the Konnect platform to help manage, monitor, and secure your API ecosystem, as well as provide a customizable developer experience.
+- It also provides several built-in applications that run on top of the platform to help manage, monitor, and secure API ecosystem, as well as provide a customizable developer experience.

-### 3.2.
+### 3.3.
 Insomnia (Postman Alternative)

 Insomnia is an open source desktop application that simplifies designing, debugging, and testing APIs.

-### 3.3. decK
+### 3.4. decK

 decK is a command line tool that facilitates API Lifecycle Automation (APIOps) by offering a comprehensive toolkit of commands designed to orchestrate and automate the entire process of API delivery.